-With more than twenty-five years of experience as a professional research analyst and portfolio manager, Forrest brings insights and tangible skills acquired at some of the most prominent and highly regarded global investment management firms in the industry.
-Additionally, he has studied finance, political economy, and behavioral science from some of the leading luminaries in those fields and in government.
+With more than twenty-five years of experience as a professional research analyst, portfolio manager, and chief investment officer, Forrest brings insights and tangible skills acquired at some of the most prominent and highly regarded global investment management firms in the industry.
+Additionally, he has studied finance, political economy, and decision sciences from some of the leading luminaries in academia, business, and government.
+Currently, Forrest is pursuing a Ph.D. in Business Administration with a concentration in Risk and Decision Analytics in the Department of Economics, Finance, and Quantitative Analysis at Kennesaw State University’s (R2) Coles College of Business (AACSB), a traditional research-focused residence-based PhD program.
+His research interests focus on applying the interdisciplinary nature of decision sciences (particularly machine learning and behavioral science) to finance-related areas of empirical asset pricing, alternative investments, and mergers & acquisitions.

-Forrest earned a Masters degree from Harvard University’s Kennedy School of Government, a Masters degree from Columbia University’s Graduate School of Business, and a Bachelor of Science in Engineering from Vanderbilt University.
-He has been a Chartered Financial Analyst (CFA) for more than twenty years.
-Also, Forrest has held senior positions of leadership and governance in both the public service and non-profit sectors, serving as a publicly elected town official and non-profit board member.
+Forrest earned a Master of Public Administration degree from Harvard University’s Kennedy School of Government, concentrating in Decision Sciences and Political Economy.
+Additionally, he holds a Master of Business Administration degree from Columbia University’s Graduate School of Business, with a concentration in Finance and Accounting.
+His undergraduate studies were at Vanderbilt University’s School of Engineering, where he earned a Bachelor of Science degree in Engineering Science with a concentration in Management of Technology.
+He has been a Chartered Financial Analyst (CFA) for more than twenty-five years.
+In addition to being an entrepreneur & small-business owner/investor, Forrest has held senior leadership and governance positions in both the public service and non-profit sectors, serving as a publicly elected town official and a non-profit board member.

 Degrees: